scrabbletank/farhome-rules/rulesdoc.md

 #### Lightning Rod
 *Requires 3 proficiency in Arcane, 9th Level*

-When casting a Lightning spell you may spend 1 additional mana to add one crit to your spellcasting roll.
-This crit adds no successes, but does trigger on crit effects.
+When casting a Lightning spell you may spend 1 additional mana to add one critical to your spellcasting roll.
+This critical adds no successes, but does trigger on a critical effects.

 #### Unrelenting Force
 *Requires 3 proficiency in Arcane, 9th Level*

 When landing a hit with a spell that deals Force damage you may shove the target, moving them 1 tile to the side or away from you.
 This movement does not trigger opportunity attacks.
-When rolling a crit with these spells you may reroll a single wound die in the damage roll.
+When rolling a critical with these spells you may reroll a single wound die in the damage roll.

 #### Banishment
 *Requires 3 proficiency in Divine, 12th Level*